Accumulate Frequently Asked Questions

 Accumulate addresses security issues by providing hierarchical private keys.
 Rather than associating addresses, identities, and other digital assets with a single private key Accumulate uses a set of hierarchical private keys.
 A compromised or lost key can be replaced using higher priority keys.
 By leveraging the Accumulate key management capabilities projects can painlessly add support for standard enterprise security features like key rotation and key recovery.

 Accumulate provides human-readable URL-like addressing rather than randomly generated hexadecimal addresses.
 Using Accumulate Dapps built on existing projects can create less error-prone and more user-friendly human-readable addressing schemes that span, not only the host project but multiple projects.

 Accumulate organizes the blockchain under identities, rather than by randomly generated addresses.
-Existing layer 1 and layer 2 projects can leverage Accumulate identities to model the real world of companies, divisions, campuses, IoT devices, and so on.
+Existing projects can leverage Accumulate identities to model the real world of companies, divisions, campuses, IoT devices, and so on.

 How does Accumulate address the blockchain trilemma problem?

 Accumulate addresses the blockchain trilemma by completely rethinking how a blockchain should be organized.
 The trilemma is a direct consequence of the address focused design of first generation blockchains.
 In Accumulate, everything is organized by identity and every identity is already sharded into its own chain.
 A transaction between identities will only touch things held in those identity chains, allowing partitioning by identities and true parallel processing.
 Scaling simply requires more nodes to increase the number of available partitions while maintaining enough nodes in each partition to ensure decentralized security.

 How many transactions can Accumulate process and how is high TPS achieved?